 Ghana toughens its sulfur standards in March 2017.

 The petition was signed by almost 20´000 people.
 Accompanied by the press, the signed canisters and the petition were handed over to Trafigura at their headquarters in Geneva.
 Public pressure caused by our campaign moved the government of Ghana to toughen its national sulfur standard by a factor of 60 in March 2017.
 Other West African countries will follow.

 This professional campaign titled 'Return to Sender' was published in Switzerland in November, 2016.
 It was created for the brand: Public Eye, by ad agency: Freundliche Gruesse.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 3 media assets.
-It was submitted over 5 years ago.
+It was submitted about 7 years ago.